kemenril/LoRaFox/README.md

    * Stop Bits: **1**
    * Local Echo: **On**

 After the call is displayed on the screen, hit a button on the keyboard a few times, *return* will be fine.
 You should see a prompt.
+Take its advice and press **?** for help.

+Take a look at the current settings by hitting **P**.

 ### Using the beacon